1. About escitalopram

 A few people may get sexual side effects, such as problems getting an erection or a lower sex drive.
 In some cases these can continue even after stopping the medicine.
 Speak to your doctor if you are worried.

-Otherwise there don’t seem to be any lasting harmful effects from taking escitalopram for many months and years. lasting harmful effects from taking it for many months and years.
+Otherwise there don’t seem to be any lasting harmful effects from taking escitalopram for many months or years.

 Is escitalopram better than other antidepressants?